AliMehraji/Documents/posts/python-multistage-offline-dockerfile.md

 ## Notice

 After a second thought, realized there is no need for dockerfile syntax version 1.4 to manipulate the `apt` sources, it could be done with `sed`.

-The new dockerfile syntax was fun to learn, so i keep this guid as it is and reference to the Dockerfile with no new syntax.
+The new dockerfile syntax was fun to learn, so i keep this guide as it is.

-[Dockerfile][dockerfile-no-new-syntax]
+The [Dockerfile][dockerfile-no-new-syntax] with no new syntax and manipulating the `apt` sources via `sed`.

 ## Updates